 Unum in Focus

-Based in Chattanooga, Unum (UNM) is in the Finance sector, and so far this year, shares have seen a price change of 18.07%.
-The insurance company is currently shelling out a dividend of $0.26 per share, with a dividend yield of 3%.
-This compares to the Insurance - Accident and Health industry's yield of 1.12% and the S&P 500's yield of 1.96%.
+Based in Chattanooga, Unum (UNM) is in the Finance sector, and so far this year, shares have seen a price change of 18.28%.
+Currently paying a dividend of $0.37 per share, the company has a dividend yield of 3.01%.
+In comparison, the Insurance - Accident and Health industry's yield is 2.66%, while the S&P 500's yield is 1.7%.

-Looking at dividend growth, the company's current annualized dividend of $1.04 is up 6.1% from last year.
-Over the last 5 years, Unum has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.18%.
+Looking at dividend growth, the company's current annualized dividend of $1.46 is up 15.9% from last year.
+Unum has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 5.21%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Unum's current payout ratio is 21%, meaning it paid out 21% of its trailing 12-month EPS as dividend.
+Unum's current payout ratio is 19%, meaning it paid out 19% of its trailing 12-month EPS as dividend.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, UNM is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).